neetVeritas/php-js-loader/README.md

   <script src=".../utility3.js"></script>
 </head>
 ```
 Regarding the function of this project, it will read for your necessary javascript documents, crunch them all together, and pack your code using ParseMaster (ported to php by Nicolas Martin).
-The "loader" module reads for javascript documents to import via a main json configuration document structured like so,
+The "loader" module reads for javascript documents to import via the json configuration document structured like so,
 ```json
 {
 	"Libraries": {